magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/devices.md

 ### Copy device Id

-To retrieve the device&#39;s unique identifier in ThingsBoard:
+To retrieve the device&#39;s unique identifier in IoT Hub:
 - Open the device&#39;s detail page by clicking on the device name in the list.
 - Click the "**Copy device Id**" button.